JiayiChen05/Predicting-Loan-Payback/README.md

 ---

 ## Conclusion
-This project demonstrates a complete machine learning workflow for tabular data, including preprocessing, model comparison, and probability-based prediction.
+This project demonstrates a full ML workflow for tabular classification:
+- Rigorous preprocessing with pipelines
+- Multiple baseline and advanced models
+- Comparative evaluation
+- Handling of class imbalance
+- Production of probability-based predictions

 The use of pipelines ensures clean and reproducible experimentation, while multiple models provide insight into different modeling trade-offs.
+In this case, the Random Forest emerges as the strongest model, balancing predictive performance, robustness, and handling of complex patterns.